uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 * If a solver returned the worst answer, the score will be 0.
 * If a solver didn't return any answer, the score will be -1.

-### ranking solvers
+### Ranking solvers
-the final ranking will be determined by the total score.
+The final ranking will be determined by the total score.

 ## MMAP Task